lubeda/EspHoMaTriXv2/README.md

 @dbuezas has also contributed tow optimized fonts with umlauts for this kind of display `mateine.ttf` and `mateineThin.ttf` see [here](https://github.com/lubeda/EspHoMaTriXv2/issues/63).

+You find my first [attempt](./resources/EHMTXv2.ttf) to adapt a font also in the resources-folder.

 ```yaml
 font:
   - file: mateine.ttf